Skip to Content

 street in Bologna with multicoloured buildings

 Bologna is one of the most underrated places to visit in Northern Italy.
-The city is lesser-known than Milan or Turin, but there’s still plenty to see here.
-3 days in Bologna and you’ll see a large part of this fascinating city.
+The city is lesser-known than Milan or Turin, but there’s still plenty to see here such as the Basilica di San Petronio, which dominates the square in the city center.

 One of the main attractions in the city is Piazza Maggiore, a spectacular square.
 From here, you can see the two towers that loom into the sky above the city.
-They were constructed as a competition between two families in the early 12th century, and although one of them is leaning, a lot, they’re still standing.

-An interesting fact about the city is that Bologna is home to the oldest university in continuous operation in the world.
-The university was founded in 1088 and is still thriving today, which gives Bologna a lively buzz, especially at night.
+An interesting fact about the medieval city is that Bologna is home to the oldest university in continuous operation in the world.

 Visiting the Sanctuary of the Madonna of San Luca is one of the best things to do in Bologna.
 It’s a beautiful building and the walk up to the sanctuary will provide you with some amazing views of the city!